 If you’re taking a cruise, it’s hard to think of a port city that offers as much as New Orleans.
 From food to culture to history, it’s not hard to see why the port likes to bill itself to cruise passengers as “two vacations in one.”

-Are you one of the million people taking a cruise from the Crescent City?
+Are you one of the many people taking a cruise from the Crescent City?
 If so, then you no doubt have some questions about what to expect come cruise day.
 We have you covered.

 Below, we dive into everything you need to know about taking a New Orleans cruise, including parking, transportation, things to do, and much more.
 It will give you everything you need to know before cruise day to enjoy your trip.